Practical advice preferred

 - Does it hurt?
 Many girls have cramps, typically in the lower abdomen or back, when their periods begin.
-Other symptoms might include bloating, tender breasts, headaches, fatigue, mood swings or food cravings.
-Exercise, warm baths, a heating pad or an over-the-counter pain reliever can help ease any discomfort.
+Other signs and symptoms might include bloating, tender breasts, headaches and fatigue.
+Exercise, warm baths, a heating pad or an over-the-counter pain reliever can help ease discomfort.

 - What if I'm at school?
 Encourage your daughter to carry a few pads or tampons in her backpack or purse — or keep a supply in her locker — just in case.
 Many school bathrooms have coin-operated dispensers for these products.
 The school nurse also might have supplies.